microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 emit the following error:

 ```
-<>:1:9: error: 'ddx' is available for pixel shaders beginning with Shader Model 2.0
+<>:1:9: error: 'ddx' is not available in vertex shaders
    9 |   return ddx(f);
      |          ^~~
 ```